sorbet/sorbet/website/docs/type-aliases.md

 ```

 Note that because type aliases are a Sorbet construct, they cannot be used in
-certrain runtime contexts.
+certain runtime contexts.
 For instance, it is not possible to match an
 expression against a type alias in a `case` expression.

 ```ruby